 Cannabis-Infused Coconut Oil

 Coconut oil is one of the best oils out there for making cannabis infusions.
-With up to 80 per cent saturated fat content, it absorbs more cannabinoids, or active cannabis compounds, than other oils.
+With up to 80 per cent saturated fat content, it absorbs more cannabinoids, or therapeutic cannabis compounds, than other oils.
 Thanks to its mild flavour and high burn point, it is also a versatile and easy ingredient to use in a variety of cuisines.

 Just like regular coconut oil, this recipe works equally well as a base for food or homemade beauty products, like lotions and salves.